 Faculty Diversity in Business Schools: 25 Years in the Making

-Bernie Milano, president of The PhD Project, reflects on two and a half decades of leading an initiative to change the representation of business school faculty—and ultimately of business graduates entering the workforce.
+Bernie Milano, former president of The PhD Project, reflects on two and a half decades of leading an initiative to change the representation of business school faculty—and ultimately of business graduates entering the workforce.

 Over the past 25 years, an unprecedented collaboration between the management education community and business has led to more than five times the number of business school faculty who are black Americans, Latinx Americans, or Native Americans.
 As I prepare to step back from my role in this initiative, I offer some reflections on diversity and higher education.

 In 1994 when we started The PhD Project, there were only 294 doctoral-qualified business professors from those underrepresented groups in U.S. business schools.
 This scarcity was a concern for both business academia and the business community: corporate recruiters were asking business schools to attract and graduate a more diverse student pool from which they could hire, but the business schools were finding this task to be a challenge.

 A possible reason for the shortcoming emerged.
 Research showed that an important determinant in a student’s choice of major was whether they saw professors with backgrounds similar to theirs teaching in that field.
 With most business schools at the time having no professors of color—294 in a sea of 25,000—this disparity was clearly a key contributing factor to the lack of students of color studying business.

 A group of us from business schools and the private sector concluded that a reasonable, systemic solution might be to increase the representation of faculty of color who would become role models and mentors to attract a new generation of business students of color.
 The lessons we learned over this journey remain relevant to this day: